 Wild frogs eat food that is a natural part of their immediate environment, so you, as their caregiver, need to recreate that environment.
 It is vital that you give your pet frog a diet that replicates their diet in the wild as closely as possible.

 Luckily, because frogs are omnivorous, opportunistic eaters, feeding them is relatively easy, and most pet stores will carry the right food.
-Their diet consists of mostly protein from insects and other invertebrates, but each particular species of frog will have its own nutritional requirements.
+Their diet consists mostly of protein from insects and other invertebrates, but each particular species of frog will have their own nutritional requirements.
 In general, though, a mix of the following is ideal:

 Most of the above foods are available at pet stores, usually for pets like fish or snakes, but they are perfect for frogs too.
 Crickets and mealworms are easy to raise at home, and if you have more than one frog, it will save you a great deal of money to raise them yourself.
 Also, you can go for a walk around your garden regularly and find worms, caterpillars, or other bugs to feed your frog as a welcome treat!

 In the wild, frogs eat a wide variety of foods, and as such, their nutritional requirements are usually adequately met.
-In captivity, there are fewer options, so you need to carefully make sure your frog is getting all the vitamins and nutrients that they need.
+When kept as pets, there are fewer options, so you need to carefully make sure your frog is getting all the vitamins and nutrients that they need.

 One way of doing this is by “gut-loading.”
 Many of the insects sold in pet stores are bred fast and in massive amounts, and as such, they may be lacking in quality nutrition.
 You can remedy this by feeding them nutritious foods for 24-48 hours before feeding them to your frogs, thereby loading them with nutrition that will then be passed to your frogs.